OctopusDeploy/docs/docs/deployment-examples/azure-deployments/ase/index.md

 Given that you can't access the app, or its management endpoint (Kudu), from the Internet you can't deploy to it from Octopus without some network setup.
 To help explain what's required let's look at what happens when you deploy to a web app in Azure from Octopus.

-1. Octopus server creates a deployment task.
+1. Octopus Server creates a deployment task.
 2. Task scheduler picks up the task and hands the work over to Calamari.
 3. Calamari picks up all the information about the deployment and connects to Azure.
 4. Calamari locates the resource group that's being deployed to (there's a reason we do it this way, see [below](#resource_groups)).